 - Och-Ziff Capital: Currently representing the company and its directors and officers in securities and derivative litigation.

-- Flagstar Bancorp: Currently representing the current and former directors and officers in shareholder derivative litigation.
+- Flagstar Bancorp: Successfully represented the current and former directors and officers in shareholder derivative litigation.

 - Al-Sanea: Won dismissal in the New York Court of Appeals on grounds of forum non conveniens of a multi-billion dollar fraud claim involving a Saudi partnership.